Freddy Rodríguez (artist): Career

 In the 1980s, he joined several other visual artists including Bismark Victoria, Eligio Reynoso, Magno Laracuente and Tito Canepa to form "Dominican Visual Artists of New York."
 This group was successful in obtaining sponsorship for exhibitions of Dominican Art in popular locations.
 In 1991, the New York Foundation for the Arts named him "Gregory Millard Fellow in Painting."
 In 1992, he was an NYSCA Artist in Residence at El Museo del Barrio.
+Rodríguez was a contributing artist to the Flight 587 Memorial located at Belle Harbor, Queens and dedicated in 2006.

 Rodríguez's artistic practice was influenced by Rembrandt, Paul Cézanne and Piet Mondrian.
 His style incorporates elements of Abstract Expressionism, Pop and Minimalism.
 In 2011 the Smithsonian American Art Museum acquired three of his early works, painted in the early 1970s.
 Tall and narrow, the abstract paintings named Danza Africana, Amor Africano, and Danza de Carnaval represent the energy of Dominican music through vibrant colors and zigzagging lines.
 A reviewer has discussed the political messages in his work, mourning the impact of colonialism and subsequent dictatorships on the original Caribbean paradise, saying, "The political messages are subsumed by the artist's desire to create beautiful paintings fusing Renaissance and modern traditions.
 Integrating illusionistic space with flattened surfaces, and contrasting loose and tight brushstrokes, the artist enters a dialogue with centuries of art concerned with these same pictorial issues."
+His 1974 painting Y me quedé sin nombre is the first work by a Dominican-born New York artist to be acquired by the Whitney Museum of American Art.